Law1912/CS771/hw2/README.md

   - `.pkl` and `.txt` files: Data files for programming problem.
   - `.ipynb` files: Respective implementation of programing problem parts.
   - `.png` files: Output files for the implemented code.

-## Note

-- The provided dataset and pickle file are not included in the repository.